Teacher Certification Program for College Graduates (TCPCG)

 - Social Studies Education

 The eleven month program begins every summer when students take foundational coursework.
 Classes in learning theories, general and subject specific teaching methods, and educational technology are accentuated by the first clinical experience, where students observe classrooms and work with high school students in their respective disciplines.

 In the fall TCPCG students engage in their semester long student teaching experience.
 Working closely with their cooperating teacher, university supervisor, and seminar leader, student teachers eventually assume the roles and responsibilities of their cooperating teacher.

 In the spring TCPCG students take advanced graduate coursework.
 They complete an internship, typically where they completed student teaching, and engage in an inquiry project concerning aspects of teaching and learning within their discipline.

-The Greater Hartford Campus is located in West Hartford.
-Close to both Blue Back Square and West Hartford’s Center, students can easily access dinning, retail, and entertainment venues.
-Cultural opportunities abound in the Greater Hartford Area.
-From the Wadsworth Athenaeum, Connecticut Science Center, and Connecticut Historical Society to the Charter Oak Cultural Center, the Bushnell Theatre, and the Hartford Stage, Greater Hartford offers opportunities for contact with institutions dedicated to learning within the humanities, sciences, and arts.
+The Hartford Campus is located in the state capitol, Hartford.
+Cultural opportunities abound, from the Wadsworth Athenaeum, Connecticut Science Center, to the Charter Oak Cultural Center, the Bushnell Theatre, and the Hartford Stage.
+Hartford offers opportunities for contact with institutions dedicated to learning within the humanities, sciences, and arts.